image-js/image-js-docs/docs/Basics/Working with Masks.md

 <CannyMaskDemo />

-Canny Edge detection is useful when there is a need to determine edges of the elements, although it is more complex as an algorithm than `threshold()`.
+It is less sensitive towards changes in intensity, but it is also more complex as an algorithm than `threshold()`.
+Canny Edge detection is useful when there is a need to determine edges of the elements.